nwilson512/nwilson512.github.io/sample-works/create-a-statamic-web-server-on-google-cloud-platform/configure-apache.md

 ---
 title: 'Configure Apache'
 type: task

+prev-page:
+  url: /sample-works/create-a-statamic-web-server-on-google-cloud-platform/clone-your-repository-into-your-web-server
+  title: Clone your repository into your web server
+next-page:
+  url: /sample-works/create-a-statamic-web-server-on-google-cloud-platform/create-a-new-virtual-host-configuration
+  title: Create a new virtual host configuration
 ---

 Statamic is capable of being served from many different web servers, most notably, Apache and NGINX.
 Debian includes a running Apache web server by default, so this document will provide instructions for Apache only.